 A healthy diet is just as important as exercise.
-Patients should aim to eat a balanced diet with plenty of fruits and vegetables, whole grains, and lean, healthy fats.
+Patients should aim to eat a balanced diet with plenty of fruits and vegetables, whole grains, lean meats, and healthy fats.
 Foods rich in antioxidants are also thought to have anti-inflammatory properties, which could potentially reduce some symptoms.
 While FSR does not endorse a specific diet plan, some of our physicians have made recommendations that have helped patients lead a healthy lifestyle.

 Choose the Right Foods

 Sarcoidosis is an auto-inflammatory disorder, meaning that inflammation in the body disrupts the function of affected organs.
 To reduce symptoms, patients may want to try an anti-inflammatory diet.
 According to Dr. Rajani Katta, a board-certified dermatologist, sarcoidosis patients can improve their quality of life if they follow three rules when eating:

 - Eat Power